Protecting the environment

 Neal spearheaded several environmental protection measures as Chairman of the Committee on Natural Resources of the Florida Senate in the 1980s.
 Today he continually seeks opportunities that follow his philosophy of considering the land first to maintain it for future generations.

 He leads by example.
 He integrates his homes peacefully with the environment, always striving to preserve natural habitats.
 The Neal design integrity and commitment to building award-winning and environmentally sound communities and homes enables Neal Communities to help secure a more promising future for all of us.
 Neal's Grand Palm and Central Park communities have been awarded the Green Development Designation and Aurora Awards and many Neal homes have the Florida Green building Coalition (FGBC) certification.
-Additionally, Neal was awarded Green builder of the year by the FGBC for its commitment to building to green standards and certifying the most homes in Florida in 2013 and 2014.
+Additionally, Neal was awarded Green builder of the year by the FGBC for its commitment to building to green standards and certifying the most homes in Florida for the last six consecutive years.

 In 2014, the family unveiled the Neal Nature Preserve, a 120-acre parcel of land conveyed to Manatee County in 2005.